Barry L. Dunn

 As a member of the Utility & Energy practice, Barry assists utility companies with a variety of state regulatory matters, including Kentucky Utilities Company's and Louisville Gas and Electric Company's rate cases before the Kentucky Public Service Commission.
 His utility experience also includes matters involving affiliate transactions, certificates of public convenience and necessity, regulatory assets, and environmental compliance and surcharges.

 Barry received his law degree from the University of Louisville Brandeis School of Law where he was named Outstanding Graduate.
 He also served as President of the Moot Court Board, Notes Editor for the University of Louisville Law Review, and as a two-time member of the National Moot Court Team.
 Prior to law school, Barry taught 8th grade social studies and interned for two members of the United States Congress.
+He is honored as a Rising Star by Kentucky Super Lawyers for his many legal accomplishments.

 Barry remains active outside the firm by serving as Chair of the Louisville Bar Association Young Lawyers Section and as a member of the Brandeis School's Alumni Council.
 In his free time, Barry enjoys sports, politics, and spending time with his wife and three boys.